StyraHem/ShellyForHASS/README.md

 - Device configuration (name, show switch as light) (0.0.4)
 - Discovery can be turned off (0.0.4)
 - Switch for firmware update trigger (use with monster-card to show a list of devices to need to be update, see examples below)
-- Support proxy to allow Shelly devices in other sub-net / vlan
+- Support proxy to allow Shelly devices in other LANs (VLAN).

 ## Devices supported